-articipation with each member, preferably in a group meeting.
-The requirements are as follows: Purchase and serve the HOM item at least once per month in your school or afterschool program meal or snack.
+Purchase and serve the HOM item at least once per month in your school or afterschool program meal or snack.
 Offer at least one taste test of the HOM item per month.
 Provide at least one educational activity per month.
-Display promotional and educational materials in visible locations. П Participate in evaluations (beginning of the year survey and end of the year survey)
+Display promotional and educational materials in visible locations.
+Participate in evaluations (baseline survey and end of the year survey).

-Complete the Baseline Survey: Each school or afterschool program must submit the survey within 30 days of registering: https://montana.gualtrics.com/jfe/form/SV\ellbDfE52ywjqPY
+Complete the Baseline Survey: Each school or afterschool program must submit the survey within 30 days of registering: https://montana.gualtrics.com/jfe/form/SV\cDgG2aO6szQepim